xahmedtaha/tccd/README.md

 ### Deployment

 This app should be deployed to a VPS with SSH access.
-Unfortunately, the demo server that I'm using doesn't have SSH, so I can't show you a real CI/CD integration with GitHub Actions.
+I added a GitHub Action that runs the PHPUnit tests and then deploys the app files to a server through SFTP

-However, I added a GitHub Action that runs the PHPUnit tests on each push as an alternative example at `.github/workflows/testing.yml`.
+The action is in `.github/workflows/deployment.yml`.

 Check the actions tab!